British Asians: LGBT communities

 There have been reports and examples of cultural difficulties with tolerance for LGBT people within some Asian British communities.
 ITV News has reported: "For many in the Asian Community the fear of stigma or rejection from family leads them to hide their true self and in extreme cases turn to alcoholism, drugs and even suicide".

-In 1987, pioneers, Shivanandan Khan and Poulomi Desai co-founded Shakt, the first South Asian LGBTQ campaigning group in Europe.
+In 1987, pioneers, Shivanandan Khan and Poulomi Desai co-founded Shakti, the first South Asian LGBTQ campaigning group in Europe.

 In 2014, Nazim Mahmood, a British Asian medical doctor working in Harley Street, committed suicide after being advised to "seek a cure" for his sexuality by his parents.
 As a result of Mahmood's suicide, the Naz and Matt Foundation was created, as a charity to challenge homophobia caused by religious and cultural beliefs.

 In 2017, it was reported how gay Asian Britons were "forced into heterosexual marriages" by cultural and religious pressure.
 As a result, some were actively finding other gay members of the opposite sex for, what the BBC described as, "marriages of convenience".

 In 2018, the BBC reported how British comedy-drama series Ackley Bridge had challenged "the taboo and divisive subject of homosexuality" in British Asian society.
 The broadcaster also reported how a ComRes survey showed that Asian British people, of all ages, appeared to hold "more socially conservative views on gay relationships".
 According to a survey by the charity Stonewall, more than 50 percent of Asian Britons who identified as LGBT had faced discrimination.

 In 2019, the BBC documented the struggle for gay men to find acceptance in the UK's Punjabi Sikh community.
 ITV News has reported on similar difficulties for gay Sikhs living in Rochdale.
 In 2020, British actress Jameela Jamil, describing herself as "queer", stated that "it's not easy within the south Asian community to be accepted".

+In February 2023, Jasvir Singh CBE, who is described as being "one of the most prominent Sikh voices in British public life", spoke openly about his life as a married gay Sikh man.
+It was reported that he had received death threats to his life from some elements of the British Sikh community, and that he was also called an infidel on a television station.